amaliujia/Food/README.md

 ====
 This iOS App aims to provide customers with the restaurant information and reservation service.

-It provides a basic framework, therefore it's eary to use new API to quickly implement a new app.
+It provides a basic framework, therefore it should be easy to use new APIs to quickly implement a new app.

 Tip